Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 {{< figure
     src="ebay.png"
-    alt="Ebay listing for a decommissioned Alibaba Cloud accelerator FPGA" caption="Ebay listing for a decommissioned Alibaba Cloud accelerator FPGA"
+    alt="Ebay listing for a decommissioned Alibaba Cloud accelerator FPGA.
+Model name: AS02MC04" caption="Ebay listing for a decommissioned Alibaba Cloud accelerator FPGA.
+Model name: AS02MC04"
 >}}
 For 200$ this board featured a `XCKU3P-FFVB676`, 2 SPF+ connector and a x8 PCIe interface.
 On the flip side it came with no documentation whatsoever, no guaranty it worked, and the